Essential Life Support

 Restrooms

 Concert halls have restrooms, but sometimes they are far away from the music.
-If you arrive at the concert a little bit early, you'll have time to find out where the restroom is and plan your route.
-Be prepared to wait in a line at intermission.
-For some reason, most concert halls don't have enough restrooms to accommodate everyone quickly.
+If you arrive early at the concert, you’ll have time to find the restroom and plan a route from the auditorium.
+At intermission, be prepared to wait in line.
+For some reason, most concert halls don’t have enough restrooms to accommodate everyone quickly.

 Drinks and Snacks